 - Help students seek, obtain and make the best use of the available resources

 - Be sensitive to the students’ needs and their special circumstances

-Additional Financial Aid questions can be answered in the frequently asked questions listed below or by downloading the law school’s Office of Financial Aid FAQ.
-For scholarship awarding and retention data, please click here.
+Additional Financial Aid questions can be answered by downloading the law school’s Financial Aid FAQs. (updated 5/6/16)

 How much financial aid is available to law students?